vaugharj1717/SpringBootDemo/demo/src/readme.txt

             ObjectNode response = mapper.createObjectNode();
     3) Add key/values to JSON with
             response.put("KeyName", value_here);
-    4) If necessary, you can add nested objects (nodes within nodes)
+    4) If necessary, you can add nested objects (nodes within nodes, just like how JSON can have objects within objects)
     5) Return the ObjectNode
             return response;